jinAntonik/Telegram-bot/README.md

 # Telegram-bot
-Advanced bot for private chats with users in Telegram
+Advanced chat-bot for private chats with users in Telegram